Summer Institute FAQ

 Do I work in the hospital every day?

 Hospitals are open 24 hours a day, 7 days a week and they use their equipment all of that time.
 Nevertheless, it is very rare to need to work on Sunday.
 It is unusual to work on Saturday, but this does happen.
 Typical work schedules for technical staff vary from country to country, but at a minimum you should expect to work 8 hours/day, 5 days/week.
 Participants often complete large projects on the weekends or stay late to complete essential repairs.
+Note: the work week in Nepal runs from Sunday until Friday.

 What will I be doing in the hospital each day?